Deep-Symmetry/beat-link-trigger/doc/README.md

 The Leiningen project in the root of this repository automatically invokes Antora to build the embedded version as an early build step.

-The online version, which will grow to support multiple released versions of Beat Link Trigger, is built automatically by netlify whenever changes are pushed to the relevant branches on GitHub.
+The online version, which will supports multiple released versions of Beat Link Trigger, is built automatically by netlify whenever changes are pushed to the relevant branches on GitHub.
 The netlify build command is:

     npm i @antora/cli @antora/site-generator-default && \
     $(npm bin)/antora --fetch doc/netlify.yml